MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-set-up-data-exchange-definitions.md

 The data exchange definition is now ready to be enabled for users.
 For more information, see [Set Up Electronic Document Sending and Receiving](across-how-to-set-up-electronic-document-sending-and-receiving.md), [Set Up SEPA Credit Transfer](finance-how-to-set-up-sepa-credit-transfer.md), [Set Up SEPA Direct Debit](finance-how-to-set-up-sepa-direct-debit.md), and [Make Payments with Bank Data Conversion Service or SEPA Credit Transfer](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md).

 ### Transformation Rules
-If the values in the fields you are mapping differ, you must use transformation rules to make them the same.
-You define transformation rules on the **Integration Table Mappings** page by choosing **Mapping**, and then **Fields**.
+If the values in the fields you are mapping differ, you must use transformation rules for data exchange definitions to make them the same.
+You define transformation rules for data exchange definitions by opening an existing definition, or creating a new definition, and then on the **Line Definitions** FastTab, choosing **Manage**, and then **Field Mapping**.
 Predefined rules are provided, but you can also create your own.
 The following table describes the types of transformations that you can perform.

 |Option|Description|
 |---------|---------|